Melodic-Mind/Note-Art/docs/code/models/PitchClass.md

 <a name="PitchClass+interval"></a>

 ### pitchClass.interval(interval) ⇒ [<code>PitchClass</code>](#PitchClass)
-Retuns the pure pitch class at interval.
+Returns the pure pitch class at an interval.

 **Kind**: instance method of [<code>PitchClass</code>](#PitchClass)